Intel dossier

 The 2026 Retail Premise

-The "retail is dead" narrative was wrong, and 2026 is when institutional capital has stopped treating it as debatable.
+The broad "retail is dead" narrative has not matched the best current evidence for quality retail, and institutional capital is again underwriting select formats as investable.
 The current source stack supports a low-vacancy quality-retail thesis rather than a single DB-backed national vacancy series.
 Charlotte's retail vacancy is 2.9% — the #1-ranked U.S. retail market per CoStar.
-Greenville-Spartanburg sits at 3.7%.
-Denver at 4.9% availability.
-Houston at 6.0% — with Inner Loop product showing even tighter fundamentals.
+Greenville-Spartanburg metro vacancy is 3.3%; the Greenville-Spartanburg 3.7% and Greenville County 4.0% rows are availability-rate observations.
+Denver is at 4.9% availability.
+Houston is at 6.0% — with Inner Loop product showing even tighter fundamentals.
 DFW retail asking rents at $26.23/SF, with the occupancy / durability thesis coming from metro-page and source-note synthesis rather than a current DB occupancy row.

 The consumer backdrop is still nominally supportive: April 2026 U.S. retail and food services sales were reported at $757.1 billion, up 0.5% month over month and 4.9% year over year.
 Because those figures are not price-adjusted, they support a resilience premise, not a real-volume acceleration thesis.

-The question for institutional capital in 2026 is not whether to be in retail.
+The question for institutional capital in 2026 is not whether quality retail formats are investable.
 It is which sub-sector and which geography, and whether the capital structure supports operational intensity.
 Retail Investment Thesis 2026 establishes that operational intensity is the primary moat — the buyers who can actively manage merchandising, leasing, and tenant mix create returns that passive capital cannot replicate.

 Sub-Sector Allocation Framework